ksaaskil/shc-python-tools/README.md

 - Simulation uses the `sw` pair style, which is included in the `MANYBODY` package.
 See [here](https://lammps.sandia.gov/doc/Build_package.html) how to include packages in your LAMMPS build.
+- **Code has been tested to work with LAMMPS built on July 30th, 2021.**

 ## Contents